Cuvée 2022 Ostrava

 The International Wine Competition of the Moravian-Silesian Region

-The 17th edition of this unique international competition of blends and branded wines was held on the 15th and 25th April by the Club of Ostrava’s Amateur Wine Evaluators, K.A.H.A.N, in conjunction with the Zámek Zábřeh Hotel in Ostrava and the National Wine Centre.
+The 18th edition of this unique international competition of blends and branded wines was held on the 11th May and 17th September by the Club of Ostrava’s Amateur Wine Evaluators, K.A.H.A.N, in conjunction with the Castle Zábřeh Hotel in Ostrava and the National Wine Centre.
 The event took place with the support of the Wine Fund of the Czech Republic.
 The initiator and spiritual father of this – the only wine contest taking place in the Moravian-Silesian district – was the guru of Czech and Moravian vini-viticulture, the late Professor Vilém Kraus.